kazmi066/Vue-portfolio/README.md

 ## About

-This Vue.js project serves as my online portfolio, offering visitors an overview of my background, skills, and interests.
-It includes pages for my biography, interests, contact information, resume, photo gallery, and a showcase of skills I've learned.
+This Vue.js project serves as an online portfolio, offering visitors an overview of the background, skills, and interests.
+It includes pages for my biography, interests, contact information, resume, photo gallery, and a showcase of skills you've learned.

 ## Features